gupta-gautam/basic-demo/README.md

 <br>
 Learning How to use Git & GitHub
 <br>
-Learning How to push the project from Intellij
+Learning How to Push the Project from Intellij
 <br>
 Learning How to pull the project
 <br>